 What Is Emotionally Focused Therapy (EFT)?

-EFT is about love – love for ourselves and the love we have for others.
-It is the study of the emotions related to love and how these emotions were like a code that couldn’t be understood; that’s not true anymore.
-Dr. Sue Johnson and her colleagues have spent over 30 years of researching and coming to develop ‘The Science of Love’.
+EFT is about LOVE – love for ourselves and the love we have for others.
+Dr. Sue Johnson and her colleagues have spent over 30 years of research and development of ‘The Science of Love’.
 Don’t worry!
 Her science hasn’t turned Love into a collection of formulas and hard to understand concepts.
-She has used Attachment Theory to understand relationships and in doing so she has taken us to the very core of our hearts.
+She has used Attachment Theory to understand relationships and in doing so she has taken us to the very core of our attachment needs and longing.
 She has helped us unravel the pain and confusion that happens within ourselves and within our relationships when we get stuck in our negative patterns of interactions.
-These negative patterns can potentially deal a fatal blow to love.

-In the Second Stage, the clients are taught to be more engaged or soften their approach with Self and/or Others.
+2. The Second Stage.
+Here the clients are taught to be more engaged or soften their approach with Self and/or Others.
 The therapist helps clients to express their needs and wants from a less defensive stance and to share their deeper, truer needs that have not been fulfilled.

 If you would like further information on Emotionally Focused Therapy, please go the main EFT website in Ottawa, Ontario, Canada: www.iceeft.com.